|Guide||♦||1 Triplog||0 Topics|

 The former Willow Mountain Fire Lookout was originally constructed in 1930 by the San Carlos Indian Reservation.
-The tower is a 20 foot two-story building of wood construction and is currently in extremely deteriorated condition.
+The tower is a 20-foot two-story building of wood construction and is currently in extremely deteriorated condition.
 The tower is dangerous and unstable (Climb/explore at own risk).
-The Willow Mountain Fire Lookout was replaced in 1984 by the current Dry Lake Fire Lookout, located 15.5 miles to the southwest.
-The summit of Willow Mountain has areas of ponderosa pine, however is mainly made up of gamble oak and various low brush.
+The Willow Mountain Fire Lookout was replaced in 1984 by the current Dry Lake Fire Lookout, located 15.5-miles to the southwest.
+The summit of Willow Mountain has areas of ponderosa pine.
+However, it is mainly made up of Gamble Oak and various low brush.

 Willow Mountain is a great weekend adventure.
 If you've never experienced the San Carlos Indian Reservation, this destination may be a good place to start.
 The res seems like a different time and place.
 The central San Carlos Indian Reservation is the last frontier in Arizona.
 The feeling of remote isolation is unavoidable.
-You really need to experience it in person to truly understand.
+You need to experience it in person to truly understand.
 Enjoy!

-This is an extremely isolated and exposed destination that see very few visitors.
+This is an extremely remote and exposed destination that sees very few visitors.
 The nearest cell phone signal is about 50 miles away.
 No services exist in Point of Pines.
 Use caution and discretion during ALL activities.
 You're on your own.